DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/repeatHeaders.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not to repeat the grid headers on each page.
+Specifies whether or not to repeat the DataGrid headers on each page.

 ---
 <!-- Description goes here -->